dekorateio/dekorate/readme.md

-This project was originally called `ap4k` which stood for `Annotation Processors for Kubernetes`.
 As the project now supports `decorating` of kubernetes manifests without the use of annotations, the name `ap4k` no longer describes the project in the best possible way.
 So, the project has been renamed to `dekorate`.

 ## Features